Should I be an engineer? I’m going to go over 9 questions to ask yourself to help you decide if you should become an engineer.

-Math makes up a very large piece of engineering as you could guess.
-Now, many engineers don’t directly use a lot of math.
-But, understanding high-level math shows you can problem solve.
+Math is a critical part of engineering.
+And even if you don’t directly use a lot of math in your work, understanding high-level math shows you can problem-solve.

 Real-World Problem-Solving Example

-On the same token, watching reality TV provides no benefits to your life.
-So, you quickly learn you need to read more and skip over brain dead activities to improve your life.
+On the other hand, watching reality TV provides no benefits to your life.
+You quickly learn how you need to read more and skip brain-dead activities, to improve your life.

-This is one type of problem-solving.
-You identify the good and bad things in your life.
-Then, you scale up the good and cut out the bad.
+By applying problem-solving tactics, you can identify the good and bad things in your life and scale up the good while cutting out the bad.

-It sounds very simple.
+Sounds simple, right?
 But, look around you.
-How many people do what I just outlined?
+How many people do what I just outlined?…

 In engineering, the same concept applies.
-The problems are of course more complex.
+But, the problems are of course more complex.

 5) Do you think outside of the box?

-Do you build and experiment without directions or instructions?
+Are you the type of person who builds and experiments without directions or instructions?

-- Load type distribution – dead load and dynamic load
+- Load type distribution – dead loads and dynamic loads

-- Natural forces: winds, hurricanes, earthquakes, rushing water, and so on
+- Natural forces like winds, hurricanes, earthquakes, and rushing water

-As a lead engineer, you’ll find a cookie cutter design template doesn’t exist.
-You need to think outside the box to design a safe bridge around the unique elements.
+As a lead engineer, you’ll find a cookie-cutter design template doesn’t exist.
+You’ll need to think outside the box to design a safe and effective bridge, around the unique constraints.

 6) Do You Have a Strong Work Ethic?

-The ability to push through obstacles and not give up goes a long way in engineering.
-When I’m asked, “should I be an engineer”, I always bring up your work ethic.
+Of course, a strong work ethic is essential in any career, but it’s especially important in engineering.
+When I’m asked, “should I be an engineer”, I always first ask about your work ethic.